yobix-ai/extractous/README.md

 * Free for Commercial Use: Apache 2.0 License.

 ## 🚀 Quickstart
 Extractous provides a simple and easy-to-use API for extracting content from various file formats.
-Below are examples:
+Below are quick examples:

-### Python
+#### Python
 * Extract a file content to a string:
 ```python
 from extractous import Extractor